CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 ### (10 mins) Together - Discuss

 Discuss in the group:

 * lines covered by many people?
 * lines named but not by a lot of people
-* Agree less than 10 of the most important lines
+* Agree less than 8 of the most important lines

 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)

 ## Reflect on the session

 If you have time, it's helpful to wrap up the session with a little reflection

 ### (5 mins) Together - note down things about the session

 * that went well or felt good
-* you want to try to do differenly next time because they didn't work or felt bad
+* you want to try to do differently next time because they didn't work or felt bad